SEMINAR: DENNISTON HILL

 This workshop and public performance WEre made possible by a generous donation from Bernard I. Lumpkin and Carmine D. Boccuzzi.

 Many thanks to Charles von Herrlich, Owner of Von Bar, for donating the wine and to Samara Ferris of Wine Dog Catering for providing food made from local ingredients and to Kristen and Kelsey Reiber.
+Special thanks to photographers Whitney Brown and Danny Sze for the images above.

 Led by Clifford Owens